tadam-framework/tadam-website/markdown/basics/routing.md

 ## Simple route

-Inside **urls.clj** you can enter an example where 2 routes are declared linked to their respective views.
+Inside **urls.clj** you can find an example where 2 routes are declared and linked to their respective views.

-If you want to **add new routes** you must **follow 4 steps**.
+If you want to **add new routes** you should **follow 4 steps**.

 1. Import the View.
 2. Use or create a group of Routes.
 3. Define the routes with View.
 4. Add your group to the set of all routes (Optional, only if it does not exist).
-You should always leave at the end of the resources-routes list, which are used for static content.
+You should always leave at the end **resources-routes**, are used for static content.

 ``` clojure